 Like its Vegas model, Macau is hopping with splashy entertainment at every turn, but don’t miss the simple couples pleasures like visiting the pandas in the Macau Zoo, riding gondolas through the Venetian hotel arcades, watching Wynn’s high-tech Performance Lake fountain in action, or catching the good-old-fashion transvestite cabaret shows in the StarWorld hotel lobby.
 Couples looking for more of an adrenaline rush can bungee jump off the Macau Tower.

-Best Time to Honeymoon in Macau
+Best Time to Honeymoon

 Winter can be chilly but is generally pleasant, while spring and fall are the more moderate seasons.
 May until September is best avoided as it’s typhoon season (the Dragon Boat Race in June might be worth the risk, however).
 Culture fans who arrive during the Chinese New Year and in May see the procession of our Lady of Fatima, and the Feast of the Drunken Dragon.